 The Justice for Women Lecture Series brings a distinguished speaker to Maine annually to present a public lecture and to contribute to a global conversation about justice for women and girls in the developing world.

-The University of Maine School of Law established the Lecture Series in 2011 with the generous support and leadership of Catherine Lee of Lee International.
+The Lecture Series was established in 2011 with the generous support and leadership of Catherine Lee of Lee International.

 The Justice for Women Lecture Series Advisory Council, which includes leaders from the U.S. and abroad, assists in identifying and welcoming distinguished lecturers annually.